Chennai’s water crisis is hurting everyone – from women filling pots to city’s ‘bachelors mansions’

 In recent weeks, traffic on Triplicane High Road has frequently been hampered by crowds of women, their pots around them, waiting for the water tanker.
 The lorries visit erratically and no one knows when they could turn up: it could be before sun rise or in the afternoon under the blazing sun.
 The wait is endless.

 Among the women on the street on Wednesday was 68-year-old Sivagami.
-She said that the residents of three lanes with over 50 houses on them depend on one tanker, carrying a load of about 6,000 litres for water.
+She said that the residents of three lanes with over 50 houses on them depend on one tanker, carrying a load of about 6,000 litres of water.
 “Each family gets four pots of water every evening,” she said.
 The families get this quantity irrespective of the number of people in each home.

 “We are five members in the family,” said Sivagami.
 “How do we live with just four pots of water?”